rsedxcftvgyhbujnkiqwe/jb-foss/README.md

 # jb-foss
-A free and open source jailbreak map, utilizing a no-compromise methodology for optimization, with self imposed restrictions.
+A free and open source jailbreak map, utilizing heavy optimization, with self imposed restrictions.
 Developed by blank and gusic.

 ## Things to know
-While not required, this map was created using the following.
-You can edit it using whatever you'd like, just note potential compatability issues may be present if you do.
+This map was created using the following.
 - Hammer++
 - Spud FGD

+This map was compiled using the following.
+(NOTE!: add compile flags here once map releases
+- (?)Slammin vvis
+- (?)Ficool modded bsp
+- (?)Vrad multithreading patch

 ## Goals
-This map is intended to be a completely open source map that can be used by others to create maps on top of.
-Inspired by the counterstrike electric razor jailbreak map, this map will have a base layout with the games being instances, allowing for mixing and matching.
-Additionally, by creating a standard for game dimensions, it will be very easy to move games, and create template games that others can use in versions of the map.

-Additionally, this map serves as a proof of concept for a cooperative mapping style.
-By using the instance feature, we can work on games individually without stepping on eachother's toes, allowing changes to be pushed without having the map be all in one file.
+1: Allow the map to be free, open source, and customizeable.
+All minigames are separated into instances and in their own vmfs.
+This way, anyone who wants to remix the map can easily change the minigames out, or simply download a vmf for a specific game without having to decompile the map.
+2: Save as many edicts as can be saved, and use as few logic entities as possible.
+Games should achieve their intended purpose as efficiently as possible, using the minimum number of required edicts.
+3: All games are limited to use a maximum of 50 edicts, games must be templated to prevent edict consumption when not in use, and games should have proper vis optimization.
+4: Utilize no custom materials whatsoever.
+No custom textures, sounds, or props.
+This way, the map is accessible to anyone.